f4fez/prm80/Tools/ChannelListFromToPRM_HowTo.md

 ->  goto Sheet Freq(Edit) -> Mark field A1 -> and again paste contents (values only)

-Now you can modify frequencies, State bitsÅc as needed.
+Now you can modify frequencies, State bits etc. as needed.

-If you are finished, goto TAB ÅgOutputÅh and save this sheet (only) as text document:
+If you are finished, goto TAB 'Output' and save this sheet (only) as text document:

 File -> Save as ->  select folder -> formatted text (blank separated) ->  Output.txt